SwiftRex/SwiftRex/README.md

 )
 ```

-Combine, dynamic linking mode (use similar approach of appending "Dynamic" also for RxSwift or ReactiveSwift products):
+Combine, dynamic linking mode (use similar approach of appending "Dynamic" also for CombineX, RxSwift or ReactiveSwift products):
 ```swift
 // swift-tools-version:5.3